intelligence38000/android-docs/src/pages/core/overview/index.md

  />
 }}

-### PermissionsListener
+### `PermissionsListener`

 The `PermissionsListener` is an interface that needs to be set up and passed into the `PermissionsManager`'s constructor.
 You can use `permissionsManager = new PermissionsManager(this);` if you're implementing `PermissionsListener`.
 You'll notice that `PermissionsListener` overrides the `onExplanationNeeded()` and `onPermissionResult()` methods.
 An explanation isn't required but strongly encouraged to allow the user to understand why you are requesting this permission.

 The permission result is invoked once the user decides whether to allow or deny the permission.
 A boolean value is given, which you can then use to write an `if` statement.
 Both cases should be handled correctly.
 Continue with your permission-sensitive logic if the user approves.
-Otherwise, if the user denies, we recommend displaying a message that tells the user that the permission is required for your application to work.
+Otherwise, if the user denies, display a message that tells the user that the permission is required for your application to work.

 {{
 <CodeLanguageToggle id="permissions-listener" />